dirigeants/klasa/guides/Getting Started/UnderstandingPermissionLevels.md

 ## Creating Completely Custom PermissionLevels

-Each level consists of a number (the level), a boolean (whether the level is a break or not), and a function (the check function that returns true or false). {@link PermissionLevels.addLevel}
+Each level consists of a number (the level), a boolean (whether the level is a break or not), and a function (the check function that returns true or false).
+Check: {@link PermissionLevels.addLevel}

 Example: